James Spione: Life and career

 Released in 2010 was Inauguration, a verite documentary concerning the events on the streets of Washington, D.C. leading up to the swearing-in of Barack Obama.

 Spione's 2011 Oscar-nominated film Incident in New Baghdad was a first-person account of the infamous July 12, 2007, Baghdad airstrike that killed two Reuters journalists, along with about a dozen other mostly unarmed individuals, in a suburb of Baghdad during one of the most violent and chaotic periods of the Iraq War.1 The film premiered theatrically at the 2011 Tribeca Film Festival in New York City, where it won the prize for Best Short Documentary.

 The director next completed a feature documentary called Silenced, about the Obama Administration's crackdown on U.S. national security whistleblowers including Thomas Andrews Drake and John Kiriakou.
 The film premiered at the Tribeca Film Festival in April 2014.
-Silenced was broadcast nationally on the DirecTV Audience Channel in 2015, and nominated for a News and Documentary Emmy Award in the Outstanding Informational Long-Form Program category.
+Silenced was broadcast nationally on the DirecTV Audience Channel in 2015, streamed worldwide on Netflix, and was nominated for a News and Documentary Emmy Award in the Outstanding Informational Long-Form Program category.

 Spione's most recent feature is 2017's Awake, A Dream from Standing Rock, a collaborative work about the historic indigenous resistance to the Dakota Access Pipeline project near Cannon Ball, North Dakota.
 The film was produced in partnership with directors Josh Fox and Myron Dewey, producer Doug Good Feather and writer Floris White Bull.
-The film premiered at the 2017 Tribeca Film Festival.
+The film premiered at the 2017 Tribeca Film Festival and subsequently streamed on Netflix.

-Concurrent with his film directing career, Spione often worked as a film and video editor on independent dramatic and documentary features (Darien Sills-Evans' X-Patriots, Spencer Mandell and Raymond Pagnucco's God's Open Hand), as well as numerous award-winning videos for national educational producer Human Relations Media.
+Concurrent with his film directing career, Spione often worked as a film and video editor on independent dramatic and documentary features (Darien Sills-Evans' X-Patriots, Spencer Mandell and Raymond Pagnucco's God's Open Hand), as well as numerous videos for national educational producer Human Relations Media.

 He is currently making a new documentary about the civil rights-era photographer John Shearer.

 Praise and criticism

 Among his short works, Garden received high praise from critics during the movie's film festival tour.
 Lawrence Toppman wrote in the Charlotte Observer that "James Spione creates more tension in 25 minutes than most writer-directors manage over two hours," and the film was Toppman's most recommended of the 1994 Charlotte Film Festival.
 Critic Greg Stacy of the Orange County Weekly called Garden a "real gem" with "the crushing inevitability of a Flannery O'Connor story."
 Reaction to Spione's later documentary work, however, has been somewhat more mixed.
 While American Farm was generally well received in newspapers such as the Wisconsin State Journal and the Burlington Free Press, at least one review by The A.V.
 Club was quite critical.
 Nonetheless, the DVD version of the movie was selected by Video Librarian magazine as one of the Best Documentaries of 2008.
 More recently, Incident in New Baghdad was described by critics as "truly not worth missing" and "one powerful and disturbing film."
+His feature documentary Silenced was called "hard-hitting, alarming" and "superb" by Documentary Magazine, and "compelling, suspenseful and intelligent" by Vice(magazine).